 - White river rafting

-These activities build a sense of camaraderie and make it possible for employees from different departments, or different cities, to interact with each other that wouldn’t have happened otherwise.
+These activities build a sense of camaraderie and make it possible for employees from different departments, or different cities, to interact with each other.
 Employees who bond well with their co-workers are more engaged with their workplace.
-It helps them come out of their silos and see how their work can impact each other that together can be beneficial to the organization.
+It helps them come out of their silos and see how their work can impact other departments and can be beneficial to the organization.
 It also helps break the monotony of a regular workday.